AeriaVelocity/sued/README.md

 `show` - Display the buffer contents.

 `run` - Run the provided executable or shell builtin.
+Real executables will be prioritised over shell builtins.

 `exit` - Quit sued, discarding the buffer contents.